New Adventures for 2021/22 in the Southern Ocean

 My second was in 2016; the day I accepted admission to the Master’s in Marine Biodiversity and Conservation program at Scripps Institution of Oceanography (SIO) at UC San Diego.
 I had been a research technician for 10 years prior, mixing lab work with field work on various environmental projects.
 I loved the work I did in the lab, but I didn’t often get into the field as much as I wished.
 So, I would spend my vacations looking for projects where I could travel and not just be a tourist, but help on a science project as a “voluntourist”.
 I knew Antarctica as a continent set aside for peace and science, hosting around 4,000 researchers during the austral summer.
 When I learned that the continent received tens of thousands more tourists, I wondered if I could find a way to engage the IAATO community in that scientific legacy.
 I partnered with polar phytoplankton researcher Dr. Maria Vernet and we developed the Citizen Science program FjordPhyto, with support from the National Science Foundation.
 As visitors ride to the landing site in a Zodiac, polar guides explain how melting glacial ice contributes freshwater to the marine fjord ecosystem.
 This alteration of the marine environment influences the community of species, beginning with phytoplankton at the base of the food web.
 Visitors then have the opportunity to measure these changes and collect samples in order to help us understand these poorly monitored coastal fjords.

 In December 2017, I was invited by Antarctica21 to be a guest scientist on board and see this project in action.
-It has been an absolute joy to work with Antarctica21 and the IAATO community, and to see the travelers involved in my research.
+It has been an absolute joy to work with Antarctica21 and the IAATO community, and to see the travelers involved in my research about climate change in Antarctica.
 These samples are now contributing to my thesis work.
 I want to thank all of our partners for their efforts launching this citizen science project.

 What does International Women’s Day mean to you?